 - Made without the glaze, eggnog bread is safe to use with homemade eggnog because any raw egg and/or alcohol are baked out

 Eggnog Scones are one way to savor the flavor.
-Eggnog Bread is just as tasty, studded with pecans and drizzled with an eggnog glaze.
+A holiday Eggnog Bread is just as tasty, studded with pecans and drizzled with an eggnog glaze.

 Yummmm…